 - Our master itinerary has all our confirmation numbers, reservations, contact information, and direction, in one spot.

-- TripIt also synchs our travel plans to our calendar
+- And it synchs our travel plans to our calendar

-- Real Time Updates – It sends real-time updates for flight delays and gate changes.
+- Updates – It sends real-time flight alerts, delays and gate changes.

-- Seat Tracker – Allows us to keep an eye out for better seats or upgrades.
+- Seat Tracker – This allows us to keep an eye out for better seats or upgrades on our flight.

 - Rewards – Tracks our rewards programs.

 - International Travel Tools – Tells us what language, currency exchange, and even electricity sockets and plugs to use in our destination.

 - Lets us know when we can check in for our flight.